skramm/homog2d/docs/homog2d_manual.md

 ## 1 - Introduction
 <a name="intro"></a>

-All the code is in the namespace `h2d`, so either add `using namespace h2d;`, either use it as a prefix on each type.
+All the code is in the namespace `h2d`, so either add `using namespace h2d;`, either use it as a prefix on each type (There are a lot of sub-namespaces, but unneeded for the end-user).

 This library provides several main data types: lines, points, segments, circles, ellipses, polyline and homography matrices.
 These can be used to transform one of the basic types (planar transformation).